egaillot/tdd-and-assembly-language/README.md

-This is an attempt to write a TDD framework in Intel 64-bits assembly language.
+This is an attempt to write a TDD framework in Intel 64-bits assembly language… on a Mac OS X platform.

 To run it :